Jutta-Proto/protocol-bt-cpp/README.md

 ### Machine Files
 Since this lib uses the machine files provided by JURA in their Android APK, we have to extract them first.
-For this you have to perform the following steps:
+For this, you have to perform the following steps:

 1. Visit the [Google Play](https://play.google.com/store/apps/details?id=ch.toptronic.joe) page for the `J.O.E.® – Jura Operating Experience`.
 2. Copy the page URL.
 3. Use your favorite APK downloader to obtain the latest `J.O.E.® – Jura Operating Experience` APK.
-For example one could use this page: https://apps.evozi.com/apk-downloader/?id=ch.toptronic.joe
+For example, one could use this page: https://apps.evozi.com/apk-downloader/?id=ch.toptronic.joe
 4. Place it under `src/resources`
 5. Open a terminal under `src/resources`
 6. Execute the `extract_apk.sh` bash script to extract all required files.
 Example: `./extract_apk.sh myPathToTheJuraJoeApk.apk`